Spasman/rcon_example/README.md

 "Cost": The amount of money the bought weapon cost.

 zombrains_begin (52):
-Triggered when a player fails or abandons a mission from the bar in Survival.
+Triggered when the match starts in Zombrains.
 No additional JSON data.
 ```